alexandre-touret/api-first-workshop/docs/workshop.md

 ### 📝 Update the Maven configuration

-ℹ️ We will set up Maven to automatically generate the server code (i.e., model classes and API interfaces) from the OpenAPI file stored into the ``src/main/resources/openapi/guitarheaven-openapi.yaml``.
+ℹ️ We will set up Maven to automatically generate the server code (i.e., model classes and API interfaces) from the OpenAPI file stored into the ``src/main/resources/openapi/guitarheaven-openapi.yaml`` file.

 The corresponding source code will be generated in the ``target/generated-sources/openapi`` directory.